-I am constantly being reminded by my better half that its strange that I can’t remember the simplest domestic detail about where anything is kept, but I have a photographic memory for obscure football results from the past and astrology charts.
+I was often reminded by my ex that it was strange that I couldn’t remember the simplest domestic detail about where anything was kept, but I had a photographic memory for obscure football results from the past and astrology charts.

-My feeling is that a Capricorn’s brain has a fairly limited amount of space available so why clog it up with things that she will remind me of anyway even if it does involve much rolling of eyes and disparaging comments.
+My feeling is that a Capricorn’s brain has a fairly limited amount of space available so why clog it up with things that she would have reminded me of anyway even if it did involve much rolling of eyes and disparaging comments.

 And if I don’t carry 25,000 + charts around in my head, who will make the connections with any new ones that come to my attention.